usnistgov/gzaprsros/Worlds/Readme.md

 The gzparallelgripper plugin is used to control the gripper joints of the robot model assuming the gripper is a disembodied parallel gripper (two fingers open/close).
 The gzparallelgripper plugin monitors the pose error of a grasped object while the gripper is subject to various user-defined forces.
-The parallel gripper fingertips can be actuated using the GripCommand.pb.{h,cc} to accept (enabled/disabled) command which to send a close(true) or open(false) to actuate the gripper.
+The parallel gripper fingertips can be actuated using the GripCommand.pb.{h,cc} to accept (enabled/disabled) command which sends a close(true) or open(false) to actuate the gripper.
 The plugin uses a simplified control scheme: a constant user-defined force is applied through both finger joints with a proportional corrective force used to maintain the symmetrical position of the gripper's fingertips.
 This scheme was used to better reflect the functionality of actual pneumatic grippers.

-a gripper plugin SDF/XML example is shown below:
+A gripper plugin SDF/XML example is shown below:
 	<plugin name="ParallelGripperPlugin" filename="libgzparallelgripperplugin.so">
 	  <grip_force_close>5</grip_force_close>
 	  <joint1>motoman_sia20d::motoman_left_finger_joint</joint1>